jac11/WebShop/README.md

 * apt-get install python-bs4
 * pip install requests
 * pip install beautifulsoup4
-* link down blow  have some Solutions if you get any problme with beautifulsoup4
+* link down below  have some Solutions if you get any problme with beautifulsoup4
 * https://www.pythonforbeginners.com/beautifulsoup/beautifulsoup-4-python/

 ## how to use